Fellowship Director: Dr. Dana Iancu, MD, MSc.

 Academic Year 2019-2021: deadline to apply is September 30, 2017

 ***Applicants must have proven previous experience with cerebral angiograms or neuro catheter procedures described in their CV.
-If not, applicant must have completed two years of a diagnostic neuroradiology fellowship to be eligible for the interventional neuroradiology fellowship.
+If not, applicant must have completed a diagnostic neuroradiology fellowship to be eligible for the interventional neuroradiology fellowship.